nxrs3/nxrs3/README.md

 I've been taking a break from coding, but a few new projects are in the works.

-Also, I've privatized all my repos, because they honestly weren't worth showing off.\
+Also, I've privatized most of my repos, because they honestly weren't worth showing off.\
 If you for some odd reason really want the nxrseCrypt or nxrseDB source code;\
 contact nxrs3@proton.me